mongodb/mongodb-enterprise-kubernetes/README.md

 Welcome to the MongoDB Enterprise Kubernetes Operator.
 The Operator enables easy deploys of MongoDB into Kubernetes clusters, using our management, monitoring and backup platforms, Ops Manager and Cloud Manager.
 By installing this integration, you will be able to deploy MongoDB instances with a single simple command.

 Also the Operator allows to deploy Ops Manager into Kubernetes.
-Note, that currently this feature is **alpha**.
+Note, that currently this feature is **beta**.
 See more information below.

 You can discuss this integration in our [Slack](https://community-slack.mongodb.com) - join the [#enterprise-kubernetes](https://mongo-db.slack.com/messages/CB323LCG5/) channel.